glassechidna/awsweb/README.md

 aws_secret_access_key = qGrg....
 ```

-You can then do `awsweb --mfa-secret SOMESECRET mycompany-prod` and a browser window will pop up.
-Alternatively you
+You can then do `awsweb --mfa-secret SOMESECRET browser mycompany-prod` and a browser
+window will pop up.
+Or `eval "$(awsweb --mfa-secret SOMESECRET env mycompany-prod)"`.
-can store your MFA secret in `~/.awsweb.yml` in the following format:
+Alternatively you can store your MFA secret in `~/.awsweb.yml` in the following format:

 ```yaml
 mfa-secret: SOMESECRET